 So your applications are in, and your interviews are finished.
 What next?
 Look forward to the arrival of the acceptance letter!
 When you're accepted to enroll in a medical school, you can start enrolling in classes and applying for financial aid.
 If you're accepted to multiple schools, be sure to send a letter thanking each school you're not attending and politely declining their offer for enrollment.

-Check the vitals on the next page for more medical school admissions resources.
+Check the vitals below for more medical school admissions resources.